-The economy appears is struggling to move out of recession.
-The measures announced by the Government to reduce the amount of Public Spending and to reduce the Country's structural deficit will play a pivotal role in determining whether the economy grows over the coming years.
-As the Country has fallen back into a recession, the Council may find that its income levels suffer once more e.g. Car Park income would probably fall while there would be increased take up of Housing Benefit as unemployment rose.
+The measures announced by the Government to reduce the amount of Public Spending and to reduce the Country's structural deficit will play a pivotal role in determining how much the economy grows over the coming years.
+Whilst economic growth remains flat, the Council may find it will be difficult to increase income levels e.g. Car Park income.
 Treasury Management income will also be limited whilst interest rates remain low, and the available institutions with which the Council can invest with diminishes due to reductions in banking credit ratings.
-Ultimately, homelessness could be a greater problem.
-The impact of the loss of income/increased costs is detailed in the sensitivity analysis section of the MTFP.
-The figures are changing rapidly with regard to the effects on the MTFP and these will need to be closely monitored in the short term in order to react effectively to changing situations.
+The impact of increased costs is detailed in the sensitivity analysis section of the MTFP.
+The effects on the MTFP of any changes to the state of the Economy will need to be closely monitored in the short term in order to react effectively to changing situations.
 The MTFP currently assumes that the economy will show signs of recovery from 2014/15, with income projections increasing.
 However, if this does not occur as expected, further pressures may be placed on the revenue budget to meet any ongoing shortfalls.